Sawankhalok district

 Sawankhalok (สวรรคโลก, /th/) is a district (amphoe) in the northern part of Sukhothai province, in the lower north of Thailand.

 Geography

 Neighboring districts are (from the south clockwise) Si Samrong, Thung Saliam, Si Satchanalai, Si Nakhon of Sukhothai Province, Phichai of Uttaradit province and Phrom Phiram of Phitsanulok province.

 History

 The district was originally the capital district of Sawankhalok Province, which in 1932 was merged with Sukhothai Province.
 The new province was at first named Sawankhalok, but in 1939 was renamed Sukhothai and its capital district moved to Sukhothai district.

 In 1917, the district was renamed from Mueang (เมือง) to Wang Mai Khon (วังไม้ขอน).
 In 1938 it was named Mueang Sawankhalok (เมืองสวรรคโลก), which was changed to Sawankhalok in 1939 following the provincial renaming.

 In the 14th–16th centuries the area was a center of ceramics manufacture, Sangkhalok ceramic ware being its best-known example.
+Chusak Satienpattanodom notes that the name Sawankhalok appears in no Sukhothai inscription, and takes it for an Ayutthaya-period usage.
+Two derivations stand in his work without being decided between: one from an Old Mon word for a pit kiln, giving sangkhalok and then Sawankhalok, and one in the opposite direction.
+Under Ayutthaya the town ranked as one of six second-class provinces.
+He reads Naresuan's removal of the northern towns' population in 1584 as the end of the industry, leaving the old city deserted; Luang Cha was appointed to hold the town in 1592 and the revival was partial.
+Late in the Bangkok period the centre moved downstream to Ban Wang Mai Khon, the site of the modern district town.

 Economy

 Subdistrict Ban Klong Krachong in Sawankhalok district is the largest producer of fresh banana leaves in Thailand.
 More than 50% of Sukhothai's 14,215 rai of banana plantations are in Ban Klong Krachong.
 The banana leaf industry generated about 179 million baht for the community in 2018.
 Banana leaves are used for wrapping foodstuffs and crafts such as fashioning krathong.
 Sawankholok farmers grow kluay tani bananas (Musa balbisiana).
 The fruit of this wild species of banana is not eaten as it is full of seeds.
 But the leaves of kluay tani (กล้วยตานี) are prized for their large size and toughness.
 In 2018, 40 local banana leaf farmers formed a group, Klum Kasettakon Plaeng Yai, to produce biodegradable banana leaf tableware: plates and bowls initially.
 Although the initiative is in its early stages, the group have already received orders from Thailand and abroad.